evapumar/openshift/install/README.md

 ```

-In order to fix the problem of the invalid certificate you need to run this script:
+If you need to generate LetsEncrypt certificates you can run this script:
 ```bash
 export EmailAddress=sebastian.colomar@gmail.com